codealoy/codealoy/CONTRIBUTING.md

 ### Implement your changes

 This project is built on top of the _"T3 Stack"_.
-To learn more about the _"T3 Stack"_, you can visit the official [github repo](https://github.com/t3-oss/create-t3-app).
+To learn more about the _"T3 Stack"_, you can visit the official GitHub repo](https://github.com/t3-oss/create-t3-app).

 Here are some useful scripts for when you are developing: